Keeping down weeds

 If your garden is big enough, it’s worth leaving a few weeds to grow in an unused patch to help support your local wildlife.

-Please ask the staff in our garden centre in Chislehurst, Newchurch, Canterbury and Welling for more information and advice about dealing with weeds in your garden.
+Please ask the staff in our garden centre in Chislehurst, Newchurch, Canterbury, Welling and Newport for more information and advice about dealing with weeds in your garden.

 Shop Weedkillers Online